Annapurna Circuit Trek with Tilicho Lake

 Chame

-Day 4 | Trek from Chame to Upper Pisang (3,300m)
+Day 4 | Trek from Chame to Upper Pisang (3,300 m)

 We will leave Chame village on a gentle walk and cross a suspension bridge over the Marsyangdhi River.
 The trail again enters the pine and oaks forests before we start hiking on the steep and narrow valleys.
 En route, we can see the Paungda Danda Rock Face.
-It is a curved rock face rising 1500 m from the Marshyangdi River.
+It is a curved rock face rising 1700 m from the Marshyangdi River.
 We can get a clear view of Annapurna II and Pisang Peak from here.
-The trail begins to drop from here towards the Manang Valley Floor.
+The trail begins to drop from here towards the Manang Valley floor.
 After walking for some time, we will reach our destination for the day, Upper Pisang.

 Distance: